feedbase/feedbase/README.md

 We imagine the ideal oracle flow to look like this:

-1) Exchanges act as spot price sensors, exposing a traditional web API that publishes *signed* data.
+1) Exchanges act as primary spot price oracles, exposing a traditional web API that publishes *signed* data.
 2) Any dapp or user, when they need this data, *relay* it into the appropriate *receiver*.
 3) In cases where more than one data feed need to be aggregated, like with a medianizer, the same dapp or user can poke the appropriate *combinator*.